 Couples therapy and marital discord are not covered by health insurances.
 I chose not to accept insurance for the following reasons:

-I will be happy to discuss my fees with you and answer any question on our phone consultation.
+We will be happy to discuss fees with you and answer any question on our phone consultation.

 We offer an option to work with our associate therapist for a lower fee.
 Please ask about this option in your consultation, if it fits your financial need.